ahmadmkhatib/stat19-os-road-linkage/README.md

 This repository provides a spatial linkage pipeline for matching UK STATS19 road traffic collision data to OS Open Roads network links.

-The framework is designed to support road safety research, transport policy evaluation, and spatial injury analysis.
+The framework is designed to support transport research and policy evaluations.

 ---